 Starting college marks the beginning of adulthood for many young people.
 There are boundless opportunities to grow and learn and making mistakes is part of the process.
 Some mistakes are like bumps in the road and easy to overcome.
 But others, such as criminal charges, can become roadblocks, altering the course of one’s life.

 If you or your someone you love is facing criminal misconduct allegations, your academic success, freedom, and future may be at risk.
 Consult with a North Charleston student defense lawyer to learn more about your options and get your life back on track.

-Bad Decisions and Unintended Consequences
+Bad Decisions and Unintended Consequences on Campus

 Students face so many new challenges going off to college, particularly a higher level of independence.
 This new-found freedom can cause young adults to stumble and engage in less than desirable behavior.

 Bad choices become particularly prevalent with the introduction of alcohol, drugs, and peer pressure.
 Many accusations of illegal behavior involve controlled substances or result from their usage.